Information for Incoming First Year Students

 - Scores are processed into the UA system several times a day.
 Check Next Steps 12-24 hours after testing.
 Note that your placement message in your Next Steps Center is based on the requirements for your current major and may not include all courses.

-- What score do I need to take a particular Math course?
-You don't have to take the highest level math course that you place into.
+- You don't have to take the highest level math course that you place into.
 Many students opt to take a lower level course.
 See a math advisor at orientation about this option.
 Don't view your score as you would a regular test.
+There is no grade and no "failing" score.
 For example, 40% places a student into College Algebra.
 Check the scores here.

 - Students who need access to screen reading technology for testing should contact the Math Placement Office to access the test.
 This is not available through the Next Steps Center.